Key Changes Proposed to the Energy Efficiency Provisions for Commercial Buildings in the NCC 2019

 - Significant external shading to be accounted for

-- Trade-off of DTS non-compliant buildings elements (e.g. roof solar absorptance, minimum R-Value of the external walls and concrete slab above carpark) with a focus on weak spots (solar gains) resulting in overall envelope compliance thereby providing more flexibility in design and cost management.
+- Trade-off of DTS non-compliant buildings elements (e.g. roof solar absorptance, minimum R-Value of the outer walls and concrete slab above carpark) with a focus on weak spots (solar gains).
+Further resulting in overall envelope compliance thereby providing more flexibility in design and cost management.

 Comparing the proposed Deemed to Satisfy (DTS) 2019 vs. the current DTS 2016 provisions of Part J we saw: